adyen-examples/build-your-own-payments-integration-adyen/README.md

 4. Perform a successful donation to finish this module and make sure to receive the webhook.

-**Tip:** You need to enable donations in the Customer Area / Backoffice.
+**Tip:** You need to enable donations in the Customer Area & an ADP in the Backoffice.

-## Module 2: Adding gift cards
+## Module 4: Adding gift cards

+### Briefing:
-### Briefing: We've noticed that some of our customers would love to give their friends some nice headphones as a gift.
+We've noticed that some of our customers would love to give their friends some nice headphones as a gift.
 They will have to order it through the website themselves.

-1. Prepare your backend to handle gift cards: https://docs.adyen.com/payment-methods/gift-cards/
+1. Prepare your backend to handle gift cards, see [documentation](https://docs.adyen.com/payment-methods/gift-cards/).

 2. Prepare your backend to handle the respective gift card webhooks.
-   * Validate the HMAC signature of the incoming webhooks
+   * Validate the HMAC signature of the incoming webhooks.
    * Print or log the amount values that the ORDER_CLOSED webhook contains in the additionalData property.
    * Make sure to handle the AUTHORISATION webhook, ORDER_OPENED and ORDER_CLOSED webhooks accordingly.

-3. Prepare the frontend
+3. Prepare the frontend.
    * When using drop-in, partial payments are handled within the drop-in component.
-   * When using components, you'll have to handle the remaining amount yourself by overriding the respective handler
+   * When using components, you'll have to handle the remaining amount yourself by overriding the handler.

 4. Perform a successful gift card (partial) payment, can you use a gift card **and** a debit card payment to pay the remaining amount?

 ** Tip: ** You need to enable the gift cards payment method in the Customer Area.

-## Module 3: Upgrading to the latest version of the library and Adyen Dropin/Web components

-1. Upgrade your Java library to the latest version: https://github.com/Adyen/adyen-java-api-library/releases
-2. Upgrade your Adyen Drop-in/Web Components to the latest version:
-3. This module is successful when you can ensure that all functionality still works as-is.

-**WIP**  // TODO
-* Tip: Let's write tests *before doing the upgrade* to make sure that gift cards, donations, payments still work.
-You can use an E2E testing framework like: https://playwright.dev/java/docs/intro
-  * Make an iDeal payment automatically
-  * Make a credit card payment automatically
-  * Make a Klarna payment automatically
-  * Make a donation
-  * Make a gift card payment

-This module is finished when all of the above still work after the upgrades.

 ## Contacting us